smartprix/gqutils/README.md

 * `query`: for root query
 * `mutation`: for root mutation
 * `subscription`: for root subscription

+These are available in the type definitions, so can be imported as 'GQUtilsSchemaType' and type checked.

 ### Types
 Defined with `graphql: type`
 ```js